|Sponsor this Chart|

-It's the astronomer's forecast.
+Created by Attilla Danko, it's the astronomer's forecast.
 At a glance, it shows when it will be cloudy or clear for the next few days.
 It's a prediction of when Ward Pound Ridge Reservation, NY, will have good weather for astronomical observing.

 The data comes from a forecast model developed by Allan Rahill of the Canadian Meteorological Centre.
 CMC's numerical weather forecasts are unique because they are specifically designed for astronomers.
 But they have 1180 forecast maps.
 It can be a chore to find the one map that tells you if you can observe tonight.

 So, Attilla Danko wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Ward Pound Ridge Reservation and the surroundings out to about 10 miles.